florisoft/User.Manuals/FLORISHOP MANUALS/Florishop external system logon.md

 |**5**|Strip both parameter values of the Base64 encoding.|
 |**6**|Use the Triple DES algorithm (cbc) to decrypt the usertoken value using the edited utiv and USERTOKENKEY values.|

-An example of how in PHP parameter values can be decrypted:
+An example of how the parameter values can be decrypted in PHP:

 <details><summary><b>Click here for your example image!</b></summary><img src="CMS_Links/9.png"></details>